 Hunter’s work now hangs in the National Museum of African American History and Culture in Washington, D.C.
 Her paintings, murals, quilts and other artistic creations have been exhibited in museums around the world and gathered into private collections for decades.

 Goodwood’s Fine Art, Folk Art exhibit is open through July 31, 2017.
-Special programs through springtime highlight various aspects of the fine and folk collections, from a documentary about Clementine Hunter’s world to a re-creation of Paris brimming with fine painters and sidewalk artists.
-Two sleuths who tracked down thieves forging Hunter’s artwork will tell their story.
-One is FBI special agent Randolph Deaton; the other Tom Whitehead, a friend of Hunter and collector of her work.
+Special programs through springtime highlighted various aspects of the fine and folk collections, from a documentary about Clementine Hunter’s world to a re-creation of Paris brimming with fine painters and sidewalk artists.
+Two sleuths who tracked down thieves forging Hunter’s artwork told their story here.
+One was FBI special agent Randolph Deaton; the other Tom Whitehead, a friend of Hunter and collector of her work.
 It is Whitehead’s collection that is on exhibit at Goodwood.

 The exhibit may be viewed at Goodwood Museum & Gardens Tuesday-Saturday, opening each day at 10.
 Read on to find details about the special events on March 23, March 28, April 6 and May 4 in support of the exhibition.